-- 1. A Staff Well-being Strategy will be developed in liaison with the Council's Occupational Health provider - 2.
+- 1. A corporate plan on Staff Well-being developed in liaison with the Council's Occupational Health provider - 2.
 A series of initiatives on staff well-being will be organised in liaison with our OH provider - 3.
 An annual H&S plan will be prepared to ensure staff Health and Safety is given adequate prominence